David Ruffley: Shadow Minister

 With Howard as leader, Ruffley became a whip on 15 March 2004, after the resignation of David Curry.

 In December 2005, he was appointed by David Cameron as the Shadow Minister for Welfare Reform.

 In 2006, a group that included BBC Radio Suffolk and the East Anglian Daily Times saw the failure of their programme to get St Edmund named as the patron saint of England.
 Ruffley had taken up the cause and helped deliver a large petition to the government in London.
 Prime Minister Tony Blair rejected the request, but St Edmund was named patron saint of Suffolk.

 From July 2007 to 2010, Ruffley was Shadow Minister for Police Reform replacing Nick Herbert MP.
 In 2008, he took charge of reducing the safety and health burden on police officers, and obtained figures showing police spent less than two-thirds of their time on patrol.
 He said that there was an 'emerging crisis of public confidence' in the Criminal Records Bureau (CRB), after 700 people were falsely accused of having criminal records in the year to February 2008, and highlighted the risk posed by CRB checks to work experience.
 He pledged to end police moonlighting, after it was discovered in January 2009 that 4,300 officers held second jobs.
 He campaigned against speed cameras being used to 'milk' motorists of £250,000 a day.

+Expenses Scandal

+During the United Kingdom Parliamentary Expenses Scandal it was revealed that Ruffley had claimed thousands in expenses for the furnishing of his properties, including £1,674 for a sofa and £2,175 for a television.
+He also claimed up to £17,000 per year under the Additional Costs Allowance system in order to pay the rent on one property and the mortgage on another.
+Additionally, he claimed expenses for moving between the two properties, as well as for household cleaning products, including scrubbing brushes and nearly £150 for anti-moth sachets.